 Thermal protectants are best applied to wet hair after shampooing and conditioning.
 This way, they’re spread more easily for even protection, effectively bonding into the shaft and readying it for heat exposure.

 As we’ve all been told, hair is at its most vulnerable when it’s wet.
 During this time, the physical structure is different, as ionic and hydrogen bonds in the protein hair structure (that provide additional strength to the hair core) are weaker or non-existent.
 This makes it prone to breakage from combing/tangling and may cause friction.
-Thermal protectants can help as they cushion your hair, making heat manageable for otherwise delicate strands and getting them ready for whatever styling tool you expose your locks to.
+Thermal protectants cushion your hair, making heat more manageable on hair.

 And most important: You need to blow-dry your hair before using high-heat irons.
 Not doing so can result in bubbles as water inside the hair evaporates rapidly, resulting in severe damage and breakage.